ProgerXP/Notepad2e/Readme.txt

   highlight even if the window is not focused (especially useful for Windows' X-Mouse behaviour).

+  When dropping an object from another application on an empty line line break is added automatically.

-  The Find icon on the toolbar changes to the stop icon whenever the search hits last result in that direction.
+  The Find icon on the toolbar changes to the stop icon whenever the search hits last result in that direction, regardless of Wrap Around.

   Notepad has a hidden feature of web search: set WebTemplate1-2 keys in Notepad2.ini to https://google.com/search?q=%s and then press